 The largest SRO Hotel in Oakland, the Claridge Hotel was acquired by Urban Green after its owner, Richard Singer pleaded guilty to attempting to set fire to another of his Oakland SRO hotels.
 Urban Green later transferred the hotel to Sarosh Kumana.
 SROs in Oakland are unregulated; vulnerable populations displaced from SROs are likely to be homeless.

-Urban Green is currently evicting Mary Elizabeth Phillips from her home of 40 years on 55 Dolores Street through its Dolores Street, LLC.
-The eviction was supposed to take place in April 2014, the month that Mary turns 98.
-As Mary says, "This has been my home for over 40 years and I don't want to leave. . .
+Urban Green gained notoriety in 2013 by evicting Mary Elizabeth Phillips from her home of 40 years on 55 Dolores Street through its Dolores Street, LLC.
+The eviction was supposed to take place in April 2014, the month that Mary turned 98.
+As Mary said, "This has been my home for over 40 years and I don't want to leave. . .
 I am just too old."
-Mary has since refused to leave, as has her neighbor and caregiver Sarah Brant, who teaches high school in the Unified School District.
+Mary has since refused to leave, as has her neighbor and caregiver Sarah Brandt, who teaches high school in the Unified School District.

 After Eviction-Free San Francisco held a protest at the office of Urban Green on July 8, the case received much media attention.
 McCloskey announced to the press that Mary could stay in her home, but not Sarah.
 As Mary's lawyer says: